 We, in Tamul focus on nuturing lives and sustaining livelihoods.
 We value add a local waste material and market it globally and in the process we facilitate economic independance of women and youth in rural North East India

-Value adding a waste material locally and marketing globally, thus infusing money from markets like London to remote villages of North East India
+Value adding a waste material locally and marketing globally, thus infusing money from markets like London to remote villages of North East India.

-Imparting skills training to rural populace
+Imparting skills training to the rural populace.

 Dinesh Narzary stays in Bodoland.
-To supplement his income from tea shop, Dinesh started collecting arecanut sheaths in 2011 to supply to Tamul.
+To supplement his income from the tea shop, Dinesh started collecting arecanut sheaths in 2011 to supply to Tamul.
 After two seasons of arecanut sheath collection,

-Namita from Satra Baradi village of Barpeta is the lifeline of Tamul office.
+Namita from the Satra Baradi village of Barpeta is the lifeline of the Tamul office.
 In 2012 her alcoholic husband deserted her.
 With two daughters, no finances and zero skills she didn’t know how to sustain a living.

-Tamul installed their machines and have been providing regular technical and marketing support to all the women entrepreneurs of Pragati SHG.
+Tamul installed the machines and have been providing regular technical and marketing support to all the women entrepreneurs of Pragati SHG.
 They started production in December 2018 and within 4 months, Pragati has a turnover of above 3,50,000 INR.